systopia/CiviProxy/docs/configuration.md

 ![List of files on your CiviProxy server](img/file%20list%20proxy.png)
 ### Configuring the URL of your CiviProxy server
-First thing you need to configure is the base URL of your CiviProxy server using the `$proxy_base` variable in the `config.php` file:
+First thing you need to configure is the base URL of your CiviProxy server using the `$proxy_base` variable in the `config.php` file.
+As I have used a local test installation I have used `http://localhost/proxy`:
 ```php
  // this should point to the base address of the CiviProxy installation
  $proxy_base     = 'http://localhost/proxy';
 ```
 ### Configuring the link to the secure target CiviCRM
 Next thing you want to configure is what your target CiviCRM is.
 This is the CiviCRM installation which you want CiviProxy to police, so the one where the actual data resides and is collected from or sent to.

 The assumption is that this CiviCRM resides in some kind of VPN and will accept traffic only from the CiviProxy IP address (and probably a few trusted others like home workers or support people).
-You can set the URL of the target CiviCRM using the variable `$target_civirm` in the `config.php` file:
+You can set the URL of the target CiviCRM using the variable `$target_civirm` in the `config.php` file.
+Again, I have used a local test installation:
 ```php
  // this should point to the target CiviCRM system
  $target_civicrm = 'http://localhost/ehdev';